 A couple more not regularly discussed problems with drag.
-Swimmers are carried underwater partially by drag allowing the river to apply more force to a swimmer.
+Whitewater swimmers are carried underwater partially by drag allowing the river to apply force to a swimmer.
 Extra drag also increases the amount of time it takes your life jacket to get you back to the surface.

 Benefits of Swimming on your Stomach